-I had started work on a follow up article to my Trouble with Translation piece where I was looking at the terms used to refer to the emotions in Chinese medicine, often difficult to describe fully to other members of our own time and culture let alone across thousands of years and through a language barrier, when I was alerted to the 2017 Nobel prize for medicine going to Jeffrey C Hall, Michael Rosbash and Michael W Young for their work on the mechanisms which govern the internal clock of living organisms.
-It seemed like the perfect opportunity to make a confluent post about circadian rhythms in the classics of Chinese medicine so I shelved the translations and started to pen this instead.
-While Hall, Rosbash and Young have made great advances in this field by discovering the genes which govern our internal clock, the proteins they encode and the feedback loop by which they form a daily cycle, they are really providing a material basis for observations that have been made since the earliest classics of medicine in China.
+I was recently alerted to the 2017 Nobel prize for medicine going to Jeffrey C Hall, Michael Rosbash and Michael W Young for their discovery of the internal clock of living organisms and it seemed like the perfect opportunity to write a confluent essay about circadian rhythms in the classics of Chinese medicine.
+While Hall, Rosbash and Young discovered the genes which govern our internal clock, the proteins they encode and the feedback loop by which they form a daily cycle, the observations for which they demonstrated a material mechanism were recorded in the earliest medical classics in China.

 Time is measurable only through the passage of some regular events.
 This makes all measurements essentially arbitrary depending on the events which are chosen to be the basis of the measurement and the divisions that are applied to it.
 This exemplifies the principle that was inherent in Chinese medicine and science in general that searched for meaningful categories and patterns instead of trying to find objective and absolute truths.
 There was also a fundamental belief that the human body was a microcosm of the universe which led to two natural measurements of time: the movements of celestial bodies which measured the passage of days, months and years, and the cycles inherent in the human body such as the breath, the sleep-wake cycle and seasonal variations.
 It was a matter of principle that the human should live in harmony with the environment by keeping these cycles synchronised or disease would result.
 The character used to represent chronic disease is 病 Bing which consists of the radical 疒, which is a pictographic representation of a person on a stretcher or a sickbed, and 丙, a Heavenly Stem, a term for the element connected with each year in the Chinese calendar.
 The human body was also seen as a mirror of society and civilisation whose prosperity would depend on preparing for the seasons and acting appropriately.
 Therefore time can be seen as the principle that connected mankind to culture and the heavens and is an important aspect of that elusive, incorporeal concept that is said to compose all things in the universe and be the basis of life, 氣 Qi.